Myth or fact?

-You’re thinking of buying a used car.
-But you’re wary of ending up with something that’s been badly damaged, stolen, or illegally altered.
+You’re thinking of buying a used car (hard to beat the price!).
+But you’re wary of ending up with something that’s truly worn out, or has been badly damaged or stolen.
 Fortunately, there are steps you can take to help you get a safe and reliable (and legal!) car.

 You’re more protected if you buy from a dealer

 “I never thought of myself as someone who could fall for a scam.
 I saw an ad on Craigslist.
 A car dealership was selling the exact car I was looking for at a great price.
 The dealer had a slick website, and listed an address in Nevada where the car could be picked up.
 I could fly to Las Vegas, pay for the car, and still have money left over from what I had imagined spending.
 I paid a $1,000 deposit online.
 When I arrived at the Nevada address, it was an abandoned warehouse.
 There was no car dealership.
 My car didn’t exist.”